jhiggason/lorawirelesstracker/README.md

 # Wireless Tracker: ESP32-S3FN8 Development Kit

 The Wireless Tracker is a versatile development kit based on the ESP32-S3FN8.
 Designed for robust IoT applications, this kit seamlessly combines the capabilities of SX1262 and UC6580 to provide fast and accurate GNSS solutions.
-Whether you're aiming to track bicycles in a sharing service, monitor livestock movements, locate vehicles, or ensure children's safety, the Wireless Tracker is the tool you need.
+Whether you're aiming to track bicycles in a sharing service, monitor livestock movements, locate vehicles, or ensure children's safety, the Wireless Tracker is a good choice.

 ![Image of Wireless Tracker](/heltectrackerimg.png)